ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 $ bal edi libgen -O <org-name> -n <package-name> -s <edi-schema-path> -o <output-path>
 ```

-A Ballerina package project will be generated in the output folder.
+A Ballerina package will be generated in the output folder.
 This package can be built and published by issuing the `bal pack` and `bal push` commands from the output folder.
 Then, the generated package can be imported into any Ballerina project, and the generated utility functions of the package can be invoked to parse EDI messages into Ballerina records.

 ## Command options